mfactory-lab/reference-pool/README.md

 ### Clone to local

-If you prefer to do it manually with the cleaner git history
+If you prefer to do it manually with cleaner git history:

 ```bash
 # clone repository